stevenarnold/lein-node-webkit-cljs-app-template/README.md

 lein new node-webkit-cljs-app [app-name-here]
 ```

+Change the directory to your new project and follow the instructions below in order to compile the ClojureScript so your application can be ran.

 There are two build configurations 'dev' and 'prod'.
 You can start the compiler
 using the following command which will automatically build your Clojurescript
 and watch your files and recompile as needed.